stilldavid/userland-book/literary_environment/index.md

-If you're not sure what _program_ you want to use to solve a given problem, you might try searching all the man pages on the system for a keyword.  `man` itself has an option to let you do this - `man -k keyword` - but most systems have an alias for this called `apropos`, which I like to use because it's easy to remember if you imagine yourself saying "apropos of [some problem I have]..."
+If you're not sure what _program_ you want to use to solve a given problem, you might try searching all the man pages on the system for a keyword.  `man` itself has an option to let you do this - `man -k keyword` - but most systems have a shortcut for this called `apropos`, which I like to use because it's easy to remember if you imagine yourself saying "apropos of [some problem I have]..."

 <!-- exec -->